Jammyjamjamman/stk-tracks/README.md

 # stk-tracks
 My supertuxkart tracks

-The folder for each track contains the exported track and the blend files.
+The folder for each track contains the exported track and the blend files I made for the track.

 I highly recommend reading tutorials on supertuxkart-track-making before you try using my blend files.

-The exported track either requires the latest version of supertuxkart, or the stk-assets svn.
-Symlink the exported track directory to the tracks directory inside your copy of stk/ stk-assets.
+The exported track either requires the latest version of supertuxkart, or the stk-assets svn + github stk-code.
+Copy/Symlink the exported track directory into the tracks directory inside your copy of supertuxkart/ the stk-assets.
+The contents of the library folder also needs to be copied into the library folder inside supertuxkart/ stk-assets.

-The folder containing blend files requires stk_media_repo to be used.
-Symlink the blend-files-folder into the tracks directory inside stk_media_repo.
+The track-folders which contain blend files require the stk_media_repo repository.
+Copy/ symlink the folder containing the track blend files into the tracks directory inside stk_media_repo.
+The contents of the 'library_blend_files' folder also needs to be copied into the library folder in stk_media_repo.